We use cookies to make sure you get the best experience.

 Wrapping up the conversation

 After addressing all inquiries, it's crucial to summarize the discussion.
 This step reassures the client that they have been fully understood.
-If there's any misunderstanding, they can rectify the operator's interpretation at this stage.
+They can rectify the operator's interpretation at this stage if there's any misunderstanding.

 Consider these essential elements during this phase: